DewanTechUS/SBA_10_Advanced_React/README.md

 - `/favorites` - Favorite recipes
 - `/search?query=` - Search results

+## How to Run the Project

+1. Open the project in the root folder
+2. Install dependencies: `npm install`
+3. Start the app: `npm run dev`
+4. Open the local URL shown in the terminal (usually http://localhost:5173)
 ## Reflection

 This project was one of the most challenging and educational experiences in my React learning journey.